Lumy0726/RoutePePe/README.md

 > * Reset first RoutePePe.
 There are several ways to do this depending on DAW, like set offline/online state of plugin.
 One good method is save/load preset.
-If memory creation was successful, then "Resync - low" or "Overflow" statistic would be increasing.
+If memory creation was successful, then "Resync - (low, high)" or "Overflow" statistic would be increasing (only "low" value but not "high").
 Note that some(most?)
 DAW might needs UI refresh to check statistic value.
 > * Insert second RoutePePe plugin and set same "R)Connection (shared memory) ID".
 > * Reset second RoutePePe.
 > * That's it!
-Statistic will be reset at the first connection, and "Connected, (first avg buffer pos)" value shows "true, ...", if everythings goes well.
+Statistic will be reset at the first connection, and "Connected, (first resample avg buffer pos)" value shows "true, ...", if everythings goes well.
 >
 > ### Caution